hashcloak/Meson/docs/docs/docs.md

 ## Log files

-The way our docker services are being ran mounts all of the log files output to the host docker host.
-All of the log files will be located in the mount the directory of the docker service.
-So if you you mount the docker container to `./mixnet/nonvoting` the logs of the authority will be saved in that location.
+Because of the way our docker services are being configured, all of the log file are saved to the mounted docker volume, thus all of the log files will be located in the mount the directory of the docker service.
+So if docker volume is mounted `./mixnet/nonvoting` the logs of the authority will be saved in that directory.
+The same goes for all of the nodes.

-If you are running a full mixnet this little script will be useful to looking at all of the logs.
+If you are running a full mixnet this little command will be useful to looking at all of the logs.

 ```
 find ./configs -name "*.log" | sudo xargs tail -f